medvir/VirMet/docs/dockerised.md

 Follow the instructions reported [here](https://www.docker.com/products/docker) to install docker on your host machine.

-Check your installation with `docker version` and `docker run hello-world`.11
+Check your installation with `docker version` and `docker run hello-world`.

 #### Pull docker image for VirMet